 Active Directory Federation Services (ADFS) is a software component developed by Microsoft that is now an integrated part of Windows Server.
 It provides users with single sign-on access to systems and applications located across organisational boundaries.

 When a user requests access to a web application, that request is forwarded to an identity provider, or in this case the user’s ADFS server.
 Because the web app has a federation trust established with the identity provider, it’s able to verify the authentication response and authorise access to the web app.

-When an organization uses ADFS to enable single sign-on to Office 365, ADFS is acting as an identity provider for the organization.
+When an organisation uses ADFS to enable single sign-on to Office 365, ADFS is acting as an identity provider for the organisation.
 Office 365 works with ADFS to authenticate users, and the user’s password information never leaves the corporate intranet.
-Using ADFS as an identity provider means that accounts don’t need to set up and managed in a partner’s system, greatly reducing administrative effort.
+Using ADFS as an identity provider means that accounts don’t need to be set up and managed in a partner’s system, greatly reducing administrative effort.

 If you are using Federated Services it is clear that identity and access management within Active Directory is essential.
 Digital Pathways is able to assist with this by deploying technologies that seamlessly allows for permission analysis, give documentation and reporting, user provisioning, role and process optimisation and security monitoring.